 • Improved water sources, rural (% of rural population with access) - 71%

 • Prevalence of HIV total (% of population aged 15-49) - 0.3%

 The video below tells the story of our work in Latin America.
 Information on our work in Bolivia is described at 3:36.

-Caritas Australia supports five programs in Bolivia implemented through four local partners.
-Programs focus on education for vulnerable young people, improving food security, agriculture, disaster preparedness and responding to emergencies.
+Caritas Australia supports two programs in Bolivia implemented through two local partners.
+Programs focus on education for child protection, education and gender.

 Examples of our recent work